sachin595/Gastrointestinal-Bleeding-Anomaly-Detection-Using-Autoencoders/README.md

 #### Anomaly Detection Mechanism
 - **Reconstruction**: For each test image, the model reconstructed the image.
 - **Reconstruction Error**: A pixel-wise reconstruction error was calculated between the input and reconstructed image.
+- Images with high reconstruction errors were flagged as anomalous, likely indicating the presence of lesions or bleeding.
+- **Thresholding**: The threshold for reconstruction error was determined during validation based on model performance.
+- Images with reconstruction errors below the threshold were classified as normal, while those above were classified as bleeding (anomalous).
-- **Thresholding**: Based on validation performance, a threshold of 0.0057 was set:
+- Based on validation performance, a threshold of 0.0057 was set:
   - Normal images: Mean reconstruction error ≈ 0.0011.
   - Bleeding images: Mean reconstruction error ≈ 0.0068.
+- **Explanation of Threshold**: The threshold differentiates normal and bleeding images effectively by balancing sensitivity and specificity.
+	Example:
+	- A test image with a reconstruction error of 0.0012 is classified as normal.
+	- A test image with a reconstruction error of 0.0065 is classified as bleeding.

 ---

 ## **Anomaly Map and Localization**
+Objective 2: Investigate the Use of Anomaly Maps

 ### **Anomaly Map**
 - Pixel-wise differences between the input image and its reconstruction were calculated to highlight regions with high reconstruction errors.